craig-rueda/fiber-checker/README.md

 # ATT Fiber Availability Checker

-Simple Python script that fetches the current fiber availability status for the configured address.
+Simple Python script that fetches the current fiber availability status for the configured address and posts the results to a slack channel.

  ## Usage
  0. Optionally setup a virtual env